Rules for estimating the cost of YQL queries to YDB

 -

-CPU cost.
+CPU cost:

-in your requests and enable caching of the request execution plan. -
+bind variablesin your requests and enable caching of the request execution plan. -

-The following values are calculated:
+For the I/O cost, the following values are calculated:

 This includes I/O operations on tables and indexes.
 Row deletes are billed based on their count.